unknowtherwise67/Unified-Android-Tweaker/README.md

 - UNLOCKED BOOTLOADER and Installed ROOT (Magisk - Version 20 and Above, KernelSU, etc).
 - Zygisk or similar supports if its better (Optional).
 - Knowledges of technologies and experiences.
-- Should work and only on any Android platforms/devices.
+- Should work and only on any Android platforms/devices (Emulators/Virtual may be possible but functionals is not guaranteed).

 ## DISCLAMERS
 - USE THE ROOT MODULE AT YOUR OWN RISKS.